 £441.91 was raised from the sale of poppies and poppy related articles.

 In October 2014, £331.20 was raised for Daisy Chain.
 The charity, which was established in 2003, provides a range of services, including support and activity groups for the whole family, to meet the needs of each family member and also offer fun activities to bring them closer together as a unit.

 In December 2014, £48.80 was raised by holding a coffee morning with our parents.
 MacMillian are a source of support, helping with all the things that people affected by cancer want and need.
 They give so much more than medical help.

 In March, we had a non-school uniform day in support of EHRA (Elephant – Human Relations Aid), and have currently raised a total of £391.18.
 We are in collaboration with Stockton Riverside College to support their Youth Wilderness Challenge 2015.
-The Elephant Human Relations Aid reduces conflict between elephants and humans by working on the ground, providing practical and realistic solutions.
-The award-winning volunteer project enables anyone wanting to volunteer in Africa to contribute towards elephant conservation and really make a difference.
-Our money will be used to help with the renovation of the buildings and providing necessary resources for the pupils of A.Gariseb Primary School in Namibia.

 In June 2015, the children participated in their annual Thandigudi Day activities, raising money for our sponsored child in the Goodwill Children’s Homes (which provides funding to give long term care and education to destitute children in South India).